Mte90/FB-Android-Crash/README.md

 ## Conclusion

-There was a time where web developers fight for a free open web that works in the right way (web standards) and was easy to docuemnt and debug it but the mobile world is the new battlefield for developers.
+There was a time where web developers fight for a free open web that works in the right way (web standards) and was easy to document and debug it but the mobile world is the new battlefield for developers.
 As a Mozillian my suggestion is to fight that using real browser and create awareness to our customers to use the right browser and not a tiny toy in a black box with no button.